Harshit1732/QEats/README.md

 ![Uploading Qeats.png…]()

 # Replicate performance issues and solve them using caching strategies

-Scope of Work
     1. Employed JMeter or load testing to expose performance issues.
     2. Identified DB queries contributing to degradation in performance.
     3. Used a Redis cache to alleviate read performance.
-Skills used
-  Redis, JMeter
+    4. Skills used:  Redis, JMeter